MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 1. Select one of your hosted machine groups.

-In the example below, two bots are available to pick up the first two desktop flows in the queue, and three other desktop flows are queued.
+In the following example, two bots are available to pick up the first two desktop flows in the queue, and three other desktop flows are queued.
 The desktop flow runs are marked as **Running** or **Queued** to indicate their state.

 :::image type="content" source="media/hosted-machine-groups/hosted-machine-groups-monitoring.png" alt-text="Screenshot of some queued desktop flows.":::